Internet-Draft Payment JSON-RPC & MCP Transport April 2026

 }

-Clients supporting payment SHOULD advertise this in the InitializeRequest using the experimental namespace:
+Clients SHOULD advertise in the InitializeRequest:

 {